 Serving our Middle East clients locally - Dubai office

-Reflecting the importance of the Middle East market for our firm, we opened our first office in the region in 2015, in Dubai, UAE, headed by Nicholas Gould.
+Reflecting the importance of the Middle East market for our firm, we opened our first office in the region in 2015, in Dubai, UAE, headed by Ahmed Ibrahim.

-This exciting development builds on our many years’ experience advising clients on construction and energy projects in the region and on our close partnership with Dubai-based Ibrahim Law Firm, whose team joined our new branch.
+The office continues to build on our many years’ experience advising clients on construction and energy projects in the region and is now our international hub.

 Our expertise in the Middle East

-What sets Fenwick Elliott apart from our competitors, is the unique combination of extensive knowledge of local laws, together with our highly regarded international construction law expertise.
+What sets Fenwick Elliott apart from our competitors, is the unique combination of extensive knowledge of local laws and court practices in Arab countries, together with our highly regarded international construction law expertise.

 Some examples of our work in the Middle East include: